SQS FIFO [Everything that you should know]

 Message Group ID identifies that all messages belong to a specific set.
 So when we pull that Set, none of the messages are duplicated.
 All of the messages are in their original sequence.
 Now, there are some extra fields that we have to specify its value.
 The final configuration is the message deduplication ID.

-We can’t request to obtain messages with a specific message group ID.
+Important: You cannot request messages with a specific group ID directly.

 This specific value guarantees that all of your messages aren’t duplicated.